Hazelwood Park, South Australia: Attractions

 The biggest attraction in the suburb is the park and accompanying Burnside Swimming Centre.
-There is a lap pool, plus a 25-metre kids pool and a wading pool.
-There is also a sauna and steamroom, plus two playgrounds and a kiosk.
 This location is only open through summertime because it is an outdoor pool and is very popular on hot days in Adelaide (greater than 300C) when it is open late.
 First creek continues its journey from the hills through the park, the water flowing from Waterfall Gully and into Tusmore.
 The creek cuts through the middle of the park and is dammed at one point to create a pond.
 This is a popular place for children to feed the ducks and families to sit by.
 There is one playground in the north-east of the park and there are several sets of tables and a few barbecues dotted throughout the park.
 The park is relatively large by local standards and there are no playing fields.
 It is more strongly characterised by massive old Gum trees that can be seen from blocks away.
 Although it has good facilities, it is normally not as popular as the nearby smaller Tusmore Park.
 It is also the location of a very popular traditional carols night, held annually on the first Sunday in December.

 Hazelwood Park contains a number of small commercial precincts, concentrated around the Glynburn/Greenhill Road roundabout.
 The area was known previously as The Feathers, and many stores have adopted this moniker into their names.
-The shops situated along Greenhill Road are part of the Feathers Shopping Center, and include the local fish and chip shop, an Indian restaurant and a Pizza Bar.
-At the western corner of Greenhill and Glynburn is a medium-sized commercial center, containing a Goodlife gym, a Fasta Pasta restaurant and a number of small offices.
+The shops situated along Greenhill Road are part of the Feathers Shopping Center.
+At the western corner of Greenhill and Glynburn is a medium-sized commercial centre.
 Opposite this complex to the north is the Feathers Hotel, the only one in the immediate area, situated in the neighbouring suburb of Burnside.
-A local supermarket is also situated near the Waterfall Terrace/Glynburn Road intersection.
 Larger shopping complexes in the area are located outside of the suburb – at nearby Burnside Village, Marryatville Shopping Center and the Norwood Parade.